 Students may earn a maximum of two (2) hours of professional development credit by attending (in person) programs accredited by a bar association for approved continuing legal education (CLE) for licensed attorneys.
 To receive credit, students must submit the following to the Professional Development Committee: Name, date, length, and location of presentation; name, title, and employer of speaker; and a brief (one – two paragraphs for each hour) description of the presentation and what the student learned from the presentation.
 Students may submit this to Angela Cruseturner or Stephen Rispoli.
 Students are encouraged but not required to request approval for credit prior to attending a CLE program.

-Students may earn a maximum of one (1) hour of professional development credit for hours worked for the Baylor Law Veteran’s Clinic, Baylor Law Immigration Clinic, Pro Bono Litigation Team, and/or Pro Bono Transaction Team.
+Students may earn a maximum of one (1) hour of professional development credit for hours worked for the Estate Planning Clinic, Veterans Clinic, Immigration Clinic, and/or Trial Advocacy Clinic.
 One-half (.5) hour of professional development credit will be earned for each three hours of work performed for a clinic or team that is approved by the faculty supervisor.
-See Stephen Rispoli or clinic coordinators for guidelines.
+See Stephen Rispoli or clinic directors for guidelines.

 All students must attend the following mandatory programs: